 jagataḥ pitarau vande pārvatīparameśvarau || 1-1

-As the word and its meaning are inseparable, The parents of the universe Parvati and Parameshwara exist as two-in-one entity and I bow down to them in reverence.
+As the word and its meaning are inseparable, The parents of the universe Parvati and Parameshwara exist as a two-in-one entity and I bow down to them in reverence.

 Now we move on to read the mythological story behind the Ardhanarishwar concept.
 Once upon a time, Lord Shiva and Parvati were spending time in a beautiful garden on the Himalayas.
 In a playful mood, Mother Parvati came from behind and cupped her hands to close the eyes of Shiva.
 Though it was a momentary sport for them, it is said a blinding darkness engulfed the whole creation for millions of years.
 Mother Parvati realized her mistake and asked for the Lord’s forgiveness.
 The Lord advised her to undertake a strict life of penance and austerities on the earth to absolve the sin she had incurred.

 Mother Parvati descended on the earth first as Annapurni is Kashi, then as Kamakshi in Kancheepuram and then Akilandeswari in Tiruvannamalai.
 In all these three places, the divine Mother spent her time in a severe penance and austerities.
 She also did a lot of charity to all the devotees who came to her.
-Lord Shiva subjected her to several tests, trials and tribulations which the Mother passed with her diligence and devotion.
-Finally Lord Shiva asked her to seek a boon from Him.
+Lord Shiva subjected her to several tests, trials, and tribulations which the Mother passed with her diligence and devotion.
+Finally, Lord Shiva asked her to seek a boon from Him.
 Mother Parvati requested half of his body so that she could always be united with him.
 Owing to her prayers, Lord Shiva granted the left side of his body to Mother and the form Ardhanarishwar came into existence.
-Therefore Ardhanrishwar is the fusion of Prakruti (Parvati or matter) and Purusha (Shiva or energy)or the masculine and feminine energies of the universe.
+Therefore, Ardhanrishwar is the fusion of Prakruti (Parvati or matter) and Purusha (Shiva or energy)or the masculine and feminine energies of the universe.